BassardF/clock/README.md

 This page displays the active breathwork session with a visual timer:

 *   **Circular Timer:** A prominent circular timer representing one complete breath cycle.
-This circle will be dynamically divided into four segments, visually corresponding to the 'In', 'Full', 'Out', and 'Empty' breath parts configured on the previous page.
+This circle is divided into four static, colored segments, visually corresponding to the 'In', 'Full', 'Out', and 'Empty' breath parts.
+The timer starts at the 12 o'clock position.
-*   **Real-time Progress:** The timer will animate to show progress through the current breath part and the overall cycle.
+*   **Real-time Progress:** A moving cursor (indicator dot) travels along the circumference of the circle, showing the current position within the breath cycle.
+Each segment will also display a text label (e.g., "Inhale", "Hold").
+*   **Current Phase Indicator:** The center of the clock will display the name of the currently active breath phase (e.g., "Inhale", "Hold Full").
 *   **Cycle Repetition:** The timer will repeat for the duration of the 'Total Training Time' set on the Configuration Page.
 *   **Stop Functionality:** The ability to stop the training session at any moment.